JoohanBengtsson/Car-simulator/README.md

 ### 3. Implementation

-Then the work to implement this program according to the data flow- and class diagrams started.
+Then the work to implement this program according to the flow- and class diagrams started.
 Step by step, the whole program was implemented.
 I made sure to check the instructions repeatedly, as to not do unnecessary work.

 ### 4. Testing